The Community Foundation for Muskegon County will open a “deposit only” savings account with $50 for your kindergarten child.

 What information about my child will be collected and shared?

-Student name, address, date of birth and student ID number will be shared with CFMC and the program’s financial partner.
+Student name, address, date of birth and student ID number will be shared with the CFMC and the program’s financial partner.
 Additional information may also be shared in order to receive a student reward.
 Shared data will never include things like individual grades or test scores.
 No information will be shared outside of program partners.

 What fees will be charged to the account?